223 E. 1st Street • Readlyn, Iowa 50668 Phone 319-279-3396 | 705 S. Cherry • Shell Rock, Iowa 50670 Phone 319-885-4391 |

 CORN:

-the December chart, resistance is the 20-day moving average at $4.32, which we
+resistance is the 20-day moving average at $4.57 with the lower Bollinger Band

 SOYBEANS:

-midday, at $11.22 as support.
+Bollinger Band at $11.30 as support.

 WHEAT: